 With its ability both add character whilst providing practical cues, challenging typographic solutions offer immense value in branding as well as usability considerations alike.

 By using experimental typefaces in their designs, companies can effectively communicate a distinct brand identity or message without relying on conventional methods such as images or graphics.
-Difficult typography also has an impact on user experience by providing visual interest while encouraging active engagement with content presented through text assets such as headlines and titles
+Difficult typography also has an impact on user experience by providing visual interest while encouraging active engagement with content presented through text assets such as headlines, titles and subtitles.

 Companies embracing difficult typography effectively

 One example of a company successfully embracing difficult typography is Egg and Spoon Creative, an agency specializing in web development.
 Their use of unconventional fonts gives their clients’ websites unexpected visual elements that capture attention without disrupting readability or overall branding intentions.

 Similarly, the online magazine KKLD leverages unusual font combinations to craft bold headlines for each issue—generating social engagement and effectively communicating the publication’s distinct brand identity through thoughtful type selection.